 Imagine monitoring your online presence and noticing that your competition’s Twitter is abuzz with replies from other users?
 Or that their content on Pinterest is being repined faster than you can refresh the page?
+Or their Instagram has just hit 100k followers!
 If your focus is on numbers, you might consider purchasing social media followers (e.g., buying fans/friends or “Likes”).
 But is that really a good idea?
 We don’t think so.

 Quality Over Quantity